 Not all fundraising elements of the Project for Awesome occur on Indiegogo.
 The Foundation to Decrease World Suck fundraises through the year and begins the P4A with money in the bank.
-We also sometimes have matching donations or generous anonymous donors.
+We also sometimes have other funding sources like matching donations and generous anonymous donors.

 Where does the money raised during P4A go?

-- From 12:00am EST on December 9 through 11:59am EST on December 12, donations will go to Save the Children and the Office of the United Nations High Commissioner for Refugees.
+- From 12:00am EST on December 13 through 11:59am EST on December 16, donations will go to Save the Children and Last Mile Health.